-From the other side, the equation of the curve being $yy = \frac{bb}{aa}(2ax - xx)$, we would have in differentiating it, another imperfect equation $ydy = \frac{bb}{aa}(adx - dx)$; thus substituting in this latter the value of dx taken from the former, and reducing, we will
+From the other side, the equation of the curve being yy=(bb/aa)(2ax-xx), we would have in differentiating it, this other imperfect equation ydy=(bb/aa)(adx-xdx); thus substituting in this latter the value of dx taken from the former, and reducing, we will have TP=(aa/bb) × yy/(a-x); an equation which no longer contains infinitesimal quantities, and is necessarily and rigorously exact (XXXIV).

-60. Another solution: let us consider the proposed curve as a polygon with an infinite number of sides; that is, in place of the proposed curve, take a polygon with a number of sides, and next suppose that this number of sides increases perpetually, in such a manner that the least ratio of this polygon with the curve is one of equality.
+60. Another solution.
+Let us consider the proposed curve like a polygon with an infinite number of sides; that is, in place of the proposed curve, take a polygon with a number of sides, and next suppose that this number of sides increases perpetually, in such a manner that the least ratio of this polygon with the curve is one of equality.
 As it is absolutely impossible that the curve can be considered exactly like a polygon, the equations by which I would express the conditions of the problem following this hypothesis, will not be exact; but since the polygon is supposed to approach the curve without cease, the errors which will be found in these equations, will be attenuated as much as we would like, therefore, these same equations would be that which I have called imperfect.